Pacific Islands

 This is one of the EPIC resources, a collection of reliable databases covering lots of different topics.
 Britannica allows you to choose a reading level to get more or less information.

-- Choose the Middle level and put in the name of an individual country or island eg Solomon Islands or Vanuatu.
+• Choose the Middle level and enter the name of an island eg Solomon Islands or Vanuatu into the search box.

-The New Zealand version of the Geographic magazine has some excellent articles about the Pacific Islands and Pacific peoples.
+This online version of the New Zealand Geographic Online magazine has some excellent articles about the Pacific Islands and Pacific peoples.
 It is part of the EPIC resources and you may need a password from your school or local library to access it.

-- Results will include Painting the Pacific proud and Pacific Beat, which are about a festival held every four years showcasing the music, arts and traditions of the Pacific nations.
+• Results will include Painting the Pacific proud which is about the celebration of the Pacific Festival of Arts.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.